stiks/yii2-eveonline-sso/README.md

 ## Dependencies

-The only required package is `yiisoft/yii2-authclient`
+The only required package is `yiisoft/yii2-authclient` version "2.1+"

 ## Installation